 This is a relatively large, yellow / orange ant that is about 4 - 5 mm in length.
 The abdomen is usually a uniform light yellow but sometimes has dark brown markings.
 Their legs and antennae appear very long in comparison with the body.
-They do not have a sting, but can spray formic acid which they use to subdue prey and to act as a defense mechanism.
-Queens are much larger than the workers, averaging about 10 mm in length.
+They do not have a sting but can spray formic acid, which they use to subdue prey and act as a defence mechanism.
+The attractively coloured queens are much larger than the workers, averaging about 10 mm in length.
 The name ‘Crazy Ant’ arises from its characteristic behaviour, which is to run erratically in rapid movements when disturbed.

 Anoplolepis gracilipes is primarily a species of the lowland, tropical rainforest, preferring moist forests or other humid habitats, and it is capable of establishing colonies in both disturbed and undisturbed habitats.
-They are a very opportunistic species and will nest under wood and stones, in other animals abandoned burrows, under dead bark on trees, in crevices between bricks and even just under dead leaves lying on the ground.
-In captivity they seem to be quite happy in most types of artificial nest.
+They are a very opportunistic species and will nest underwood and stones, in other animals abandoned burrows, under dead bark on trees, in crevices between bricks, and even just under dead leaves lying on the ground.
+Hence in captivity, they seem to be quite happy in almost any type of artificial nest.

-A. gracilipes has been described as a ‘scavenging predator’ and has a broad diet, a characteristic of many successful invasive species.
-It consumes a wide variety of foods, including grains, seeds, arthropods and decaying matter, including vertebrate corpses.
-They will also attack and dismember slow moving invertebrates such as small isopods, arachnids, earthworms, and insects.
+This species has been described as a ‘scavenging predator’ and has a broad diet, a characteristic of many successful invasive species.
+It consumes a wide variety of foods, including grains, seeds, arthropods, and decaying matter, including vertebrate corpses.
+They will also attack and dismember slow-moving invertebrates such as small isopods, arachnids, earthworms, and insects.
 The workers subdue their prey by holding it down and the workers then pull the prey’s appendages in different directions which pins them down, while spraying them with formic acid.

-Like all ants they require a protein-rich food source for the queen to lay eggs and carbohydrates as energy for the workers.
-They get their carbohydrates from plant nectar and honeydew producing insects, especially scale insects and aphis.
-These are plant pests that feed on sap of trees and release honeydew, a sugary liquid.
+Like all ants, they require a protein-rich food source for the queen to lay eggs and carbohydrates as energy for the workers.
+They get their carbohydrates from plant nectar and honeydew-producing insects, especially scale insects and aphids.
+These are plant pests that feed on the sap of trees and release honeydew, a sugary liquid.
 Ants eat the honeydew and feed it to their larvae, and in return protect the scale from their enemies and spread them among trees, an example of mutual cooperation.
 A factor that may promote the success of invasive ants is their ability to exploit these carbohydrate resources.
 It has been hypothesized that these carbohydrate-rich resources promote ant invasions by providing high-energy fuel for greater activity, growth, and the establishment of dominant supercolonies.

-This is a species that easily becomes established and dominant in new habitat due to traits such as its aggression toward other ant species, little aggression toward members of its own species, efficient fast recruitment, ability to utilize a wide range of food sources and large colony size.
+This is a species that easily becomes established and dominant in new habitat due to traits such as its aggression toward other ant species, especially when defending resources, efficient fast recruitment, ability to utilize a wide range of food sources, and large colony size.
 In a normal ant population, there is one queen with all of her adept followers.
 These colonies almost always fight with their neighbours, and in doing so, they keep each other under control.
-Rather than establishing several competitive nests with individual queens (as majority of other ant species do), yellow crazy ants establish super colonies consisting of large interconnected nests containing multiple queens.
+Rather than establishing several competitive nests with individual queens (as the majority of other ant species do), yellow crazy ants establish super colonies consisting of large interconnected nests containing multiple queens.
 By cooperating, they can successfully outnumber and displace other species, thereby dominating food and nesting resources.

-Summary: They are a good sized attractively colored ant, easy to keep and will adapt to most types of artificial nest.
+Summary: They are a good-sized attractively coloured ant, easy to keep and will adapt to most types of artificial nests.
 They can have multiple queens in a colony, will take a wide range of food and breed quickly.
 Recommended for beginners to exotics.